nusenu/ansible-relayor/README.md

 The main benefits for a relay operator are:
 - automatic instance generation (two per available IP address)
 - automatic MyFamily management
-- automatic Nickname generation (based on a user supplied prefix)
 - easily choose between exit relay/non-exit relay mode using a single boolean
-- boolean for stable vs. alpha Tor releases
+- boolean for stable vs. alpha Tor releases (CentOS only)

 Note: Proper automatic MyFamily handling depends on the inclusion of all relays in the playbook.